duttm/Bottom-Up-CG-V6K2/README.md

 2. The Amber LEaP tool is used to build the initial AA peptide configuration. [http://ambermd.org/tutorials/pengfei/index.htm]
 3. The SPC/E water model is used to solvate peptide systems.

-## Instructions for Running Self-Assembly Simulations:
+## Instructions for Running Self-Assembly Simulations in CG representation:

 1. Go to Nanorod_Simulations ->simulation.bash
 2. You will need a GROAMCS executable to run this simulation.
-Please enter the path for executable in the appropriate location.
+Please enter the path for the executable in the appropriate location.
 3. Run the script using: ./simulation.bash
 4. The bash file will run the simulation for 1ns (may take around 5 hours on a regular Desktop computer).
 5. A file called as output-CG.gro would be dumped at the end of the simulation.
 You can visualize this file using VMD [https://www.ks.uiuc.edu/Research/vmd/] or any other visulation software of your choice.